Advanced Productivity Technique: Dynamic Checklist

 Such an abstract concept is challenging to grasp without examples.
 Humans are typically visual thinkers, so let's visualize.
 However, illustrating complex business processes with numerous checks is challenging.

-Let’s focus on something pleasant — making pottery on a potter’s wheel.
+Let's focus on something pleasant — making pottery on a potter's wheel.
+Selecting this field of human action is convenient because we all can imagine the topic.

-Effective Checklist for a White Bowl
+Effective Checklist Items for a White Bowl

 A potter's work is highly diverse, but we'll use a straightforward example.
 Here are the initial rules for starting pottery work: